jdbaptista/jdbaptista/README.md

-I'm Jaden Baptista, a freshman at SBCC pursuing a degree in computer science.
+I'm Jaden Baptista, a sophomore at Santa Barbara City College.
-I learned a little python (check out my snake repository built in tkinter) and have since switched to java.
+I have learned:
+- Python
+- Java
+- Assembly
+- C/C++

-I am currently learning C++ and honing my algorithm skills.
+I am currently learning web development and Electron specifically.

 You can reach me at baptistajaden@gmail.com.